Feeding tube: Nasogastric feeding tube

 A nasogastric feeding tube or NG-tube is passed through the nares (nostril), down the esophagus and into the stomach.
-This type of feeding tube is generally used for short term feeding, usually less than a month, though some infants and children may use an NG-tube longterm.
+This type of feeding tube is generally used for short term feeding, usually less than a month, though some infants and children may use an NG-tube long-term.
 Individuals who need tube feeding for a longer period of time are typically transitioned to a more permanent gastric feeding tube.
 The primary advantage of the NG-tube is that it is temporary and relatively non-invasive to place, meaning it can be removed or replaced at any time without surgery.
 NG-tubes can have complications, particularly related to accidental removal of the tube and nasal irritation.
 More specifically, when nasogastric or nasoenteric tubes are placed incorrectly, they can damage patients' vocal cords, lungs, or trachea, resulting in serious injuries or even death.

 In March 2022, Avanos Medical's Cortrak2 EAS recall, for instance, has been classified as a Class I recall by the FDA, following reports of injuries and patient deaths caused by misplaced nasoenteric or nasogastric tubes.